 Google’s Gemini AI then processes the request, performing the complex image manipulations in just a few seconds to deliver the final result.

-Editing conversations represents a significant shift in user interaction.
+In conclusion, editing conversations represents a significant shift in user interaction.
 It moves away from complicated software interfaces and toward a more natural, language-based way to be creative.